alidcastano/alidcastano-jekyll/_treasure-trove/articles/derekSivers-DoThis.md

 ---

-title: Do This.
-Directives
+title: "'Do This' Directives"
 author: Derek Sivers

 slug: DoThis
 date: 2016-04-18

 thoughts: |
-    Sivers compresses knowledge from 200+ books he's read into succinct and actionable advice.
+    Sivers compresses knowledge from the 200+ books he's read into succinct and actionable advice, or directives.
     <br><br>
-    I've been thinking a lot about "How to be useful," specifically the idea of sharing everything that you can in public.
+    I've personally been thinking a lot about "How to be useful," specifically the idea of sharing everything that you can in public.
 Siver's definitely exemplifies this in his blog, and it's an idea I also want to model in mine.

 link: http://bit.ly/1SAr3Nh